 A Letter from our Director of Medical Services:

 Welcome!
 Our residential program offers a unique opportunity, in which individuals are provided a calming and supportive environment to enhance the development of mental health healing and wellness.
 The residential unit is designed to limit distractions and allow individuals to focus on self, explore skills to grow emotionally, and stay healthy.
-Programming is created to run throughout a seven day period, offering a variety of treatment options.

 Unlike a hospital, our residential community is a voluntary facility.
 Clients enjoy their own private bedroom and bathroom.
 On the unit, individuals have access to relaxation areas, game rooms, and group spaces.
 They can also enjoy the community atmosphere, utilizing the walking trails, gym, and library as they learn about balance and self-care.